Serviox19/overclock-extension/README.md

 ### 3. Test the Extension

+1. Visit any website with images (e.g., Pinterest, Unsplash, news sites)
+2. Hover over medium or large images on the page
+3. You'll see a circular "Cap!" button appear in the bottom-right of each image
+4. Click "Cap!" to save the image to your mood board
-1. Click the extension icon in your Chrome toolbar
+5. Click the extension icon to view your captured images
+6. Click on any captured image to open it in a new tab
-2. Click the "Click Me" button to increment the counter
+7. Use the "×" button to remove individual images
-3. The page should briefly highlight when you click the button
-4. Check the console (F12) for debug messages
+8. Use "Clear All" to reset your mood board

+## How It Works

+### Image Detection
+The content script (`content.js`) automatically:
+1. Scans all images on the page when it loads
+2. Checks if each image is at least 150×150 pixels
+3. Wraps qualifying images with a container
+4. Adds a "Cap!" button that appears on hover
+5. Watches for dynamically added images using MutationObserver

+### Image Capture
+When you click "Cap!":
+1. Image metadata (URL, dimensions, source page) is collected
+2. Data is saved to Chrome's local storage
+3. A notification confirms the capture
+4. The popup updates automatically if open

+### Mood Board Display
+The popup (`popup.html` and `popup.js`) provides:
+- Grid view of all captured images
+- Image count statistics
+- Individual image removal
+- Bulk operations (clear all, export)
+- Click to view full-size image

 ## Development

 ### Modifying the Extension

 - **Popup UI**: Edit `popup.html` and `styles.css`
-- **Popup Logic**: Edit `popup.js`
+- **Popup Logic & Mood Board**: Edit `popup.js`
 - **Background Tasks**: Edit `background.js`
-- **Page Interaction**: Edit `content.js` and `content.css`
+- **Image Capture & Button**: Edit `content.js` and `content.css`
+- **Minimum Image Size**: Change `MIN_IMAGE_SIZE` in `content.js` (default: 150px)
 - **Permissions**: Update `manifest.json`

 ### Reloading Changes